We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Your intestines have a natural motion that moves stool forward.
 If your body isn’t moving stool through fast enough, then you can help it out with increased exercise.
 Physical activity, such as walking, running, or swimming, can all promote motion that helps you poop better.
 Even short amounts of activity — 10 to 15 minutes — can help.

-Even if you don’t have a Squatty Potty or other footstool to raise your feet above the ground you can still try adjusting your posture.
-While you’re sitting on the toilet try planting your feet on the ground so that your knees are higher than your seat or higher than usual.
+Even if you don’t have a footstool to raise your feet, you can still try adjusting your posture.
+While you’re sitting on the toilet, try planting your feet on the ground so that your knees are higher than your seat or higher than usual.

 Keep your bowel movements in mind